ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Replication Manual.md

 -   If a conflict occurs during an INSERT, UPDATE, or DELETE operation, the operation is skipped, and a message is written to an error file.
 -   If an error occurs during replication, partial rollback is performed.
 For example, if a duplicate row is found while inserting rows into a table, only the insertion of the duplicate row is canceled, while the remainder of the task is completed as usual.
 -   Replication is much slower than the main data provision service

+#### Data Constraints

+- The table to be replicated must have a primary key.

+- The primary key of the table to be replicated must not be modified.

+- If the column types, NOT NULL constraints, CHECK constraints, unique key indexes, or function-based indexes of the replicated table differ between the two servers, and `REPLICATION_SQL_APPLY_ENABLE` is set to 1, the replication will operate in [SQL Apply Mode](#appendix-c-sql-apply-mode), which may result in reduced performance.

 #### Connection Constraints